thachmpham/thachmpham.github.io/md/cpp-shared-library.md

 ```

-- The process crashed while executing the instruction at address `0x00007ffff7fb9122`.
-The distance from this instruction to base address of `libmath.so` in memory is 226 bytes.
+The process crashed while executing the instruction at address `0x00007ffff7fb9122`.
+Let's translate the address to offset in file `libmath.so`.

+- Calculate the distance from the instruction to base address of `libmath.so` in memory.
 ```python

 >>> 0x00007ffff7fb9122 - 0x00007ffff7fb9040